 The current book on The basics of Python programming for beginners is available for free use on the Internet from:

 This is the official website of the book and there will be uploaded its latest version.
-The book has been similarly translated to other programming languages listed on its website.

 The book is distributed for free in electronic format under an open license CC-BY-NC-SA.